What support can I get when my partner dies?

 You also need to be UK-based, and under the state pension age.

 The payment is made up of a one-off lump sum, and 18 monthly payments.
-There are two rates.
+There are two rates, as the table below shows.

 |First lump sum||Monthly payment||Total payment|